A Power of Attorney (POA) is a legal arrangement that permits another person to act for you in financial matters and other matters of personal care.

 By executing an Enduring Power of Attorney, you will appoint one (or two) persons to look after your affairs in the event that you are no longer capable of looking after your own interests in the future.
 Your capacity in the future will be decided by your Doctor or Consultant.

 The attorney does not have the power to give consent to medical treatment or to decide whether medical or surgical treatments to prolong life should be given.
-There are sections in the Assisted Decision-Making (Capacity) Bill 2015 which are yet to be implemented which will expand the attorney’s authority to optionally include health care decisions.

 The attorney may make certain personal care decisions – such as diet, dress, housing , social welfare.
 These decisions must be made in your best interests and be in accordance with what you would have been likely to do.
 The attorney must consult family members and carers in making these decisions.